Maya Kulenovic

-Maya Kulenovic is a Canadian artist and painter.
+Maya Kulenovic is a Canadian artist working in painting and sculpture.

 She lives and works in Toronto, Ontario, Canada and exhibits internationally.

 Biography

 Kulenovic was born in 1975 in Sarajevo, SR Bosnia and Herzegovina, SFR Yugoslavia.

 She studied at Ontario College of Art and Design University in Toronto, Ontario, Canada; Mimar Sinan University in Istanbul, Turkey; and Chelsea College of Art and Design (University of the Arts London) in London, England.
 She is also an alumna of Goodenough College in London, England.

 A book about the work of Maya Kulenovic by Edward Lucie-Smith in Dutch and English was published by d'jonge Hond in the Netherlands in 2007.

 Her second monograph, Maya Kulenovic: Fugue, with an essay by Mark Kingwell, was published in Toronto in 2017.